ecoAPM/SimpleGPIO/README.md

 To drive a single-direction motor (by only having input 1 connected), simply pass `null` as the `counterclockwisePin` to the `Motor` constructor.
 Counterclockwise methods are not expected to function under this condition.

-### Bit Shift Register
+### Shift Register

-A bit shift register allows you to control more outputs than you have inputs.
-The `BitShiftRegister` component abstracts the implementation details of the integrated circuit away, so you can simply send the data you want as a `byte`!
+A shift register allows you to control more outputs than you have inputs.
+The `ShiftRegister` component abstracts the implementation details of the 595-style integrated circuit away, so you can simply send the data you want as a `byte`!

 ```C#
 var enabledPin = pi.Pin11;